FREQUENTLY ASKED QUESTIONS

 Q. If I email you, should I include a subject line out of courtesy?

 A. Yes, please.
+I have MANY STUDENTS, so it's confusing if you don't clearly identify who you are and what class you are taking.
 For example, if you were John Smith, enrolled in my 1045-1200 ENG 100 class on Tuesday-Thursday, your subject line might look something like this:

 ENG 100 T/TR 1045-1200 John Smith